Case Study 03 — Cloud SIEM

 Faster Triage

-Average time-to-triage dropped from 2m24s to 1m24s.
+Average time-to-triage dropped 42% in moderated testing.
 Panel scroll depth decreased 35% — analysts found what they needed sooner.

 88%